mui/material-ui/packages/zero-runtime/README.md

 A zero-runtime CSS-in-JS library that extracts the colocated css to it's own css files at build-time.

-### Getting started
+## Getting started

-Zero-runtime supports Next.js and Vite—you must install the corresponding plugin, as shown below.
-The package currently has a dependency on `@mui/material` to initialize the theme object, but this is only at build time.
-There won't be any Material UI code at runtime if you're not using it otherwise—in that case, you can move it to dev dependencies instead (as shown with the plugins).
+Zero-runtime supports Next.js and Vite with future support for more bundlers—you must install the corresponding plugin, as shown below.

 ### Installation